jcarbonnell/jcarbonnell/README.md

 # Hi! 👋

 I'm a blockchain & AI developer with a background in smart-city and civic technologies.
-Currently building Partage, a p2p sharing network of real-world items on the blockchain.
+Currently working on data privacy, self-sovereignty and ownership.

 ## Skills